Brazil detains band, club owners after deadly nightclub fire

 The Brazil fire is the worst to hit an entertainment venue since a fire on Christmas Day in 2000 engulfed a mall in Luoyang, China, killing 309 people.

-(Additional reporting by Eduardo Simões in Sao Paulo and Anthony Boadle in Brasilia; Writing by Brian Winter and Brad Haynes; Editing by Todd Benson, Kieran Murray and Eric Beech)
+(Additional reporting by Eduardo Simões in Sao Paulo; Writing by Brian Winter; Editing by Todd Benson, Kieran Murray and Eric Beech)